designsystemau/gold-design-system-site/content/get-started/content.md

 <img src="/assets/img/artwork-getting-started.png" alt="A man and woman with a sign offering different guidance" width="500"/>

-There are many ways to get started with the Australian Government Design System.
+There are many ways to get started with the GOLD Design System.
 It all depends on your project's needs and whether you are a developer or a designer (or somewhere in between).
 Don’t forget to check out our [community](https://community.digital.gov.au/c/designsystem) to see what others are doing!

 There are four ways to get started with the Design System;